 16. Expand your options by adding some wooden shelves.

 It doesn’t get much simpler than this.
-Stack crates with wood shelves between for a sturdy storage solution.
+Stack crates with wood shelves between them for a sturdy storage solution.

 Source: Ever After… My Way